horatiu665/tweetlistener/wiki/tests/summer.md

 The tweet gathering process was followed using TeamViewer, software which can be used to connect remotely over the internet.
 TeamViewer must be running on the target machine for the connection to work, which is reason for some of the hiccups in the gathering process.

+Gathering ended on 03-09-2015 at 9:19, except for Armikrog, Madden16 and Zombie Vikings for which it continued until a later point.

 Event log
 ----